-- Coincidentally with the roll out of IBOC, the mobile internet has become pervasive by use of things like smart phones, tablets and similar devices.
+- Coincidentally with the rollout of IBOC, the mobile internet has become pervasive through the use of things like smartphones, tablets, and similar devices.
 Via 3G and 4G mobile networks, consumers can access almost an unlimited number of programming choices from across the world.

-- Programming offerings on digital radio differ only slightly with those available on analog radio.
+- Programming offerings on digital radio differ only slightly from those available on analog radio.
 Consumers are left with no compelling reason to purchase or install a digital radio.

 - The technical advantages of digital radio are not consistent enough or significant enough to make a difference in the listening experience.